petitejess/ruby-cafe-app/README.md

 A simple terminal app built using Ruby as a practice.
 The app created using Test Driven Development approach, using rspec Ruby gem as the tool.

+The app simulates a very simple order process of items listed in the menu.
+User is expected to enter their order and the app will calculate and display the order with the total cost.

 ## Run Test

 To run the tests, first add the required dependency: